-- (a) Within three months following the end of each second calendar year, commencing with the end of the calendar year in which Commercial Production is first attained, BHPB shall submit to the Minister, the GNWT and the Monitoring Agency, a report describing any variances with the Reclamation Plan and updated cost estimates. - (b) Within four months following the date of receipt of each of the reports and updated cost estimates submitted by BHPB pursuant to Section 13.2(a), the Minister, the GNWT and BHPB in Consultation with the Monitoring Agency, shall review the progress made with regard to ongoing reclamation, the actual costs experienced to date and the terms (including amount) of the Security Deposit and agree on adjustments thereto, as appropriate, with a view to ensuring the adequacy of the Security Deposit for the purposes intended. - (c) Such review shall be conducted as follows: - BHPB shall submit a proposal on terms of the Security Deposit to the Minister, the GNWT and the Monitoring Agency; - BHPB_and, the Minister and the GNWT may appoint an independent consultant to assist with the review of such proposal; - (iii) the Minister, the GNWT and BHPB shall review, in Consultation with the Monitoring Agency, and consider BHPB's proposal for revisions to the terms of the Security Deposit and together with the independent consultant and the parties shall determine the terms of the Security Deposit for the period up to the next review. - (d) (i) The existence of the Guarantee may be considered in conjunction with the progress review contemplated by Section 13.2(b) and (c); however, except as provided in paragraph (ii) of this Section 13.2(d), the terms of the Guarantee shall not be reviewed or amended unless the Minister, in his discretion, determines that the Guarantee requires review. - (ii) Notwithstanding paragraph (i) of this Section 13.2(d), the terms of the Guarantee (including the amount) shall be reviewed after full and final reclamation of the Project site in order to determine whether the Guarantee continues to be required as security for BHPB's remaining obligations pursuant to this Agreement.
+- (a) BHP shall submit to the Minister, the GNWT and the Monitoring Agency every two years after the commencement of Commercial Production a report describing any variances with the Reclamation Plan and updated cost estimates. - (b) Based upon the reports and updated cost estimates provided by BHP pursuant to Section 13.2(a), the Minister, the GNWT and BHP in Consultation with the Monitoring Agency, shall, every two (2) years after the commencement of Commercial Production, review the progress made with regard to ongoing reclamation, the actual costs experienced to date and the terms (including amount) of the Security Deposit and agree on adjustments thereto, as appropriate, with a view to ensuring the adequacy of the Security Deposit for the purposes intended. - (c) Such review shall be conducted as follows: - BHP shall submit a proposal on terms of the Security Deposit to the Minister, the GNWT and the Monitoring Agency; - (ii) BHP, the Minister and the GNWT may appoint an independent consultant to assist with the review of such proposal; - (iii) the Minister, the GNWT and BHP shall review, in Consultation with the Monitoring Agency, and consider BHP's proposal for revisions to the terms of the Security Deposit and together with the independent consultant and the parties shall determine the terms of the Security Deposit for the period up to the next review. - (d) (i) The existence of the Guarantee may be considered in conjunction with the progress review contemplated by Section 13.2(b) and (c); however, except as provided in paragraph (ii) of this Section 13.2(d), the terms of the Guarantee shall not be reviewed or amended unless the Minister, in his discretion, determines that the Guarantee requires review. - (ii) Notwithstanding paragraph (i) of this Section 13.2(d), the terms of the Guarantee (including the amount) shall be reviewed after full and final reclamation of the Project site in order to determine whether the Guarantee continues to be required as security for BHP's remaining obligations pursuant to this Agreement.